Our History & Timeline

 A decade later, the Assunta Hospital Community Service (AHCS), now known as Assunta Integrated Social Services (ASSISS) was established to reach out to the under-privileged and to continue to address the needs of the community.

-The hospital was presented with the National Creativity & Innovation Award in March 2004 marketing yet another significant milestone in the hospital’s continuous provision of quality healthcare.
-2005 The New Wing Project commenced this year as a step forward in further positioning the hospital as a premier not-for-profit private medical institution in Malaysia.
+The hospital was presented with the National Creativity & Innovation Award in March 2004 marking yet another significant milestone in the hospital’s continuous provision of quality healthcare.
+In 2005, The New Wing Project commenced as a step forward in further positioning the hospital as a premier not-for-profit private medical institution in Malaysia.
 The project was completed in 2006 and was launched by Sultan Sharaffudin Idris Shah.